platanus/restspec/README.md

 The only one that is completely necesary is the `endpoints.rb` file.
 This file is when you define what your endpoints are and give them names.
 For example, the following endpoint: `GET /users/:id/orders` can be mapped to an endpoint named `users/orders`.
 This name can be used to reference and execute the endpoint in the tests instead of repeating it many times.

 The next one, `schemas.rb`, represents the attributes your entities are made of, and the final one, `requirements.rb` only helps to ensure that some information is already present on the system when the tests begin.

+When we talk about endpoints as objects to reuse, we can think of the dependencies between the endpoints as dependencies between models.
+We can just make the `product/show` endpoint to depend on the `products/index` and the `products/create` endpoints to make sure that the test always run with a product.

 ### Setup